gdpr compliance / proxycheck.io

 The GDPR requires that you obtain prior written authorisation from the data-controller (i.e. customers of proxycheck.io) before you use a sub-processor for their data, do you adhere to this stipulation?

-What this responsibility means is, when you send IP Addresses to us for processing we cannot then send those IP Addresses to another entity to process on our behalf without written approval from the original IP Address provider (meaning you).
+What this responsibility means is, when you send IP or email addresses to us for processing we cannot then send those addresses to another entity to process on our behalf without written approval from the original address provider (meaning you).

 How will you notify me of a data information breach?